Snuff, by Terry Pratchett

 There are 39 Discworld books (four of which are the Tiffany Aching series), not including picture books and other supplemental materials.
 Some of the books are once-off depictions of life on the Discworld, but more usually they follow particular sets of characters, and the books can be broken up into several series or story arcs.
 Snuff follows the continuing adventures of Sam Vimes and the Ankh-Morpork City Watch, which is one of my favorite story arcs in the Discworld universe.

 The following is an outline of the previous books in the City Watch series.
-Click the image accompanying each description to be taken to the book’s Amazon page.

 The Night Watch of Ankh-Morpork, the refuge of drunks, layabouts, and cowards, is greatly fallen from a once venerated position—but Carrot Ironfoundersson, a human raised by dwarves, doesn't know it.
 His arrival and sense of right and wrong turn the Night Watchmen into a tailspin, especially Captain Sam Vimes, whose own long-unsatisfied sense of justice is regularly drowned with heavy drinking.
 At the same time, a "noble" dragon—a creature thought not to exist—has appeared and is terrorizing the townsfolk...